Computational advances and challenges in simulations of turbulence and star formation: Turbulence

 The difficulty can be quantified by the Reynolds number, a dimensionless parameter measuring the ratio of advective transport to viscous diffusion.
 It is defined as

 where $\vturb$ is the characteristic turbulent velocity at the largest scale (here, the cloud scale $\ldriv$), and $\nu$ is the kinematic viscosity (cf.~Sect.~\ref{sec:mhd}).
+Different Reynolds numbers correspond to different flow behavior.
 For \mbox{$\rek\lesssim10$}, flows remain laminar.
 At $\rek\sim100$, a K\'arm\'an vortex street appears, marking the transition toward turbulence, which becomes fully developed for $\rek\gtrsim1,\!000$ \citep{Frisch1995}.

 In the ISM, $\rek$ typically ranges from $\sim10^5$ to $10^{10}$, confirming that it is in a state of ubiquitous, fully developed turbulence.
 However, even the most powerful current supercomputers only achieve simulations with effective $\rek\sim10^5$ (see below).
 The challenge is the enormous dynamic range required, which demands either extremely high grid resolution or, in particle-based methods, very large numbers of particles.